 Even for technical topics, all you need is a few minutes of video to break it down and make it easy for your email subscribers to ‘get it’.
-Watching a video resembles a face-to-face interaction.
+Watching an embedded video resembles a face-to-face interaction.

 It allows for information to stick easily because of the undivided attention videos ask for.
 That’s why short promo videos work incredibly well, too!